OrleansContrib/Orleans.TelemetryConsumers.ElasticSearch/README.md

 ### master
 [![Build status](https://ci.appveyor.com/api/projects/status/vtv4y6n8hmdbsrl5/branch/master?svg=true)](https://ci.appveyor.com/project/OrleansContrib/orleans-telemetryconsumers-elasticsearch/branch/master)

-todo nuget link - see https://github.com/OrleansContrib/Orleans.TelemetryConsumers.ElasticSearch/releases/tag/1.4.7-pre
+todo nuget link - see https://github.com/OrleansContrib/Orleans.TelemetryConsumers.ElasticSearch/releases

 A collection of telemtry consumers delivering data to ElasticSearch.
 Each data point is written with a elastic type matching the Telemetry type (Log, Trace, Request, Metric).
-The index for the data point is calculated with a \<prefix\>-YYYY-MM-DD-HH.
+The index for the data point is calculated with a \<prefix\>-yyyy-MM-dd-HH.
 This makes it easy to delete older indexes (e.g. keeping only 3 days, or 3 hours, etc)

 ## Installation